Helsinki cathedral |

 1. London to Brussels by Eurostar

 Eurostar trains link London & Brussels in just 2 hours, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedure.
+More about Eurostar including check-in procedure.
 St Pancras station guide.
 Brussels Midi station guide & short cut for changing trains in Brussels.

 2. Brussels to Cologne by ICE3, Cologne to Hamburg by ICE4